15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 Treatment for food addiction includes nutritional guidance and education to help individuals develop healthy eating habits and identify trigger foods and cognitive-behavioral therapy to help individuals recognize and change negative thought patterns and behaviors associated with food addiction.
 Other treatments are:

-• Medications, such as antidepressants or anti-anxiety medications, help manage symptoms of depression or anxiety that may be related to food addiction.
+- Medications, such as antidepressants or anti-anxiety medications, help manage symptoms of depression or anxiety that are related to food addiction.

 Gambling addiction is an uncontrollable urge to engage in gambling activities despite the negative consequences it brings to one’s life.
 The DSM-5 includes gambling disorder as a behavioral addiction within the category of Substance-Related and Addictive Disorders.
 The DSM-5 describes behavioral addiction as characterized by cravings, strong urges, and disruptions in one’s functioning related to a particular behavior.